Odour problems in finished goods

 For an item to have a smell it must contain some volatile compounds, which can be emitted from the product and detected by the human nose.
 This applies to items that are deliberately given an odour, such as an air freshener or scented candle, as well as those from which a smell is undesirable.
 The nose is a very sensitive organ and can often pick up odours at very low concentrations.
 Problems arise when the perceived odour is considered to be unpleasant.
 Such odours are often categorised by association with a potential origin: hydrogen sulphide is the smell associated with rotten eggs and organic amines are associated with fish.

 When an odour is discovered in a product or material it often raises health concerns, for example with the operatives who are unpacking the containers.
-An initial assessment by the SATRA odour panel (pictured left) can normally be carried out inhouse to broadly classify the type of odour.
+An initial assessment by the SATRA odour panel (pictured above) can normally be carried out inhouse to broadly classify the type of odour.